Landscape Architecture (LA)

 Prereq: LA 2020

-Development of half-acre to hundred-acre landscape design and planning proposals, potentially in collaboration with students in other programs.
-Apply critical methodological frameworks to shape site systems while providing appropriate support for diverse user groups and creating culturally meaningful places.
-Assess and interpret a program of use, organize subjective and objective site inventory and analysis, develop functional and poetic design strategies for infrastructure and natural systems, and craft artistic and functionally explicit landscape architectural proposals.
-Development of appropriate technique and high level of craft in representations to support design thinking process and final scheme presentation.
+Iterative development of half-acre to hundred-acre landscape design and planning proposals.
+Assess and interpret a program of use, organize subjective and objective site inventory and analysis, and develop functional and poetic conceptual design strategies.
+Development of high-quality verbal and graphic skills to support design process and iteration.
+(Typically Offered: Fall)

 Credits: 6.
 Contact Hours: Studio 12.